Top 10 Foods to Heal Leaky Gut

 By strengthening the gut lining, they reduce whole body inflammatory levels and improve digestive function, neurological health and thyroid function among other things.
 Always look for a grass-fed source of gelatin or collagen peptides.

 Gelatin can be used to make collagen marshmallows or to thicken up soups and stews.
+We have the grass-fed gelatin here.
 Collagen peptides can be used in a similar manner as any other protein powder in smoothies and shakes.

 Goal: 2–4 scoops daily in smoothies, collagen marshmallows, soups and stews.

-Additionally, ginger helps protect the bodies stores of the super anti-oxidant & free radical destroyer glutathione.
+Additionally, ginger helps protect the body’s stores of the super antioxidant and free radical destroyer glutathione.
 Ginger is also one of the world’s best anti-nausea agents and it improves the production of digestive juices (stomach acid, bile and pancreatic enzymes).

 Adequate digestive juice flow is extremely key for healing a leaky gut and reducing gut related inflammation that would cause leaky gut.
 Here are some great ways to use ginger: